-We would like to offer some new support options this time, though some churches will be happy to work without these ('self-led').
+As before we are pleased to support churches in their mission action planning, though some churches will be happy to work without these ('self-led').
 Note:

-- Facilitated.
-It can be really helpful to have an outside voice to reflect back what they are hearing, as a 'critical friend'.
-Associate Archdeacons and others would be willing to fulfil this role and work alongside a church. - Workshops.
+- Facilitated. t can be really helpful to have an outside voice to reflect back what they are hearing, as a 'critical friend'.
+Associate Archdeacons and members of the Resourcing Mission and Ministry team would be happy to assist churches in this. - 2 Workshops.
 We envisage that an evening or a Saturday morning workshop could be helpful to a group from a church to set them off on their planning.
-This might apply particularly to churches in vacancy, something we offered in the first round of Mission Action Planning. - 3 Self-led by the church.
-Even if you are doing this as a church group, we will aim to provide some helpful 'how to' videos that you can access if you need them.
+This might apply particularly to churches in vacancy. - 3 Self-led by the church.
+For those doing this as a church group, we have provided some helpful 'how to' videos that you can access if you need them.
 NB.
-A small group could meet in person or online: well worth remembering that virtual gatherings sometimes help people to be involved who cannot otherwise participate. - 4 It is a process.
+A small group could meet in person or online: virtual gatherings sometimes help people to be involved who cannot otherwise participate. - 1t is a process.
 Whatever your approach, it is well worth the investment of time for groups to meet more than once to give space for discussion and reflection.

 Whichever option you choose, you will need a small group of people to take the lead in this process.
-This should include the minister(s) and probably some PCC members and should include people not on PCC but involved in other key aspects of church life.
-Make sure each member of the group has a copy of the Mission Action Planning 2023 material in advance.
+This should include the minister(s) and some PCC members as well as people not on PCC but involved in other key aspects of church life.
+Make sure each member of the group has a copy of the Mission Action Planning 2025 material in advance.
 Record your progress on a master copy as you go, ready to complete the online form response at the end of process.
 If you wish to consult more widely in the congregation and have time to do this, it may well improve the outcome of your plans.
 You could also opt to consult specific people on certain aspects or take a more general poll on something that affects the majority of people.

-How do we make the most of Mission Action Planning 2023?
+How do we make the most of Mission Action Planning 2025?

-The heart of Mission Action Planning 2023 involves 10 aspects of church life, each occupying a double page spread in the booklet form.
+The heart of Mission Action Planning 2025 involves 10 aspects of church life, each occupying a double page spread in the booklet form.
 Each of the 10 aspects has four 'stages' (1-4), running across the page.
 You will see that they represent a progression towards an increasingly healthy expression of church life.